openwrt/asu/blog/blog1.md

 * Once the sysupgrade is possible via shell, an unattended sysupgrade would be possible.
 A testing and a release channel could enable unattended upgrades for tested images (device specific) only.
 If an image works after an attended upgrade it could be tagged and offered via the release channel.

 * Mesh protocols may change and outdated routers loose connectivity.
 A possible solution to upgrade the devices losing contact could be to automatically login the outdated routers to updated routers open access points, perform an update and reconnect to the mesh.

+## Final Thoughts?

+All thoughts above are not final and are more likely an RFC.
+I'm very happy to receive comments and critic.
+My goal is to have an generic update service where all communities and LEDE/OpenWRT itself can benefit from.
+Feel free to contact me at paul [a-t) spooren (do-t] de or on freenode/matrix as aparcar.

 [^libremesh]: https://libremeshorg
 [^captiveportals]: https://wiki.freifunk.net/ideas#LibreMesh_Captive_Portal_and_Access_Control